- Oregon Fish and Wildlife-

 BLUE RIVER RESERVOIR: trout, warmwater species

-Blue River Reservoir was last stocked in late May.
-The reservoir will be stocked again the first week of July.
+Blue River Reservoir was last stocked for the season in early July.
 Blue River Reservoir is located east of Eugene near the town of Blue River, north of Highway 126 and is open to year-round fishing.

 CANBY POND: rainbow trout